pyca/cryptography/docs/installation.rst

 We recommend installing Rust with ``rustup`` (as documented by the Rust Project) in order to ensure you have a recent version.

+Rust is only required when building ``cryptography``, meaning that you may install it for the duration of your ``pip install`` command and then remove it from a system, a Rust toolchain is not required to *use* ``cryptography``.
+In deployments such as ``docker``, you may use a multi-stage ``Dockerfile`` where you install Rust during the build phase but do not install it in the runtime image.
+This is the same as the C compiler toolchain which is also required to build ``cryptography``, but not afterwards.

 .. _`Homebrew`: https://brew.sh
 .. _`MacPorts`: https://www.macports.org
 .. _`a binary distribution`: https://wiki.openssl.org/index.php/Binaries